Australia is in flames, and people all over the world are lending a hand to aid the massive relief efforts. Here’s how you can help from Singapore...

 Australia Bushfire Fundraiser, 12 Jan, 1pm-late, Neon Pigeon, 1 Keong Saik Road, Singapore 089109

 F45’s donation initiative

-A fitness movement that originated from Australia, F45 studios are joining the chorus of voices pledging aid to support the bushfire victims.
+A fitness movement that originated from Down Under, F45 studios are joining the chorus of voices pledging aid to support the Australian bushfire victims.
 Participating locations like River Valley, Amoy Street, Siglap and Tiong Bahru will be placing donation boxes in their outlets on 11 Jan, with proceeds going to the Red Cross Disaster Relief.
 Plus, if you need an incentive to go beast mode on the rowing machines during your Hollywood session, the gym will contribute an additional $10 for every 500 metres covered.

 F45’s donation initiative, 11 Jan, various timings and locations.

 Where to donate…

 Australian Red Cross

 The Disaster Relief and Recovery fund currently supports thousands in evacuation centres and recovery shelters in Australia.
 Donations will go to efforts for psychological first aid, emergency assistance, longer-term recovery programs and more.

 In response to the crisis, the Singapore arm has launched a public fundraising appeal and pledged $50,000 in support.
 All donations from the campaign will help humanitarian efforts by the Australian Red Cross.